UN-Lab/thz/doc/source/thz.rst

 Model Description
 *****************

 The source code for the new module lives in the directory ``/thz``.
+This directory is typically placed in the ``contrib/`` directory of ns-3.

 * The frequency database file (data_frequency.txt) and the corresponding molecular absorption coefficient database file (data_AbsCoe.txt) are located inside ``/thz/model``.